Your Complete Beginner's Guide To Running + A Full Beginner Running Plan

 He generally likes to have runners focus on time versus miles when it comes to daily goals (think 20 minutes of running versus 2 miles), but this plan also includes a weekly timed mile, to help check on your progress.
 Whether you're brand-new to running or just coming back from a hiatus, this beginner running plan can help you find your stride:

-Here's how the plan shakes out in a bit more detail:
+Here's how the training plan shakes out in a bit more detail:

 - Monday: Today you will complete a 20-minute running workout.
 Run for 1 minute, then walk for 1 minute.
 Continue alternating running and walking until the 20 minutes is complete.
 You should be running at a conversational pace, meaning you could still talk while running.